ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/projections.java.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-This will issue a query to a database, requesting only `firstName` and `lastName` from all documents that index entries match query predicate from `Employees/ByFirstAndLastName` index.
+This will issue a query to a database, requesting only `FirstName` and `LastName` from all documents that index entries match query predicate from `Employees/ByFirstAndLastName` index.
 What does it mean?
 If an index entry matches our query predicate, then we will try to extract all requested fields from that particular entry.
 If all requested fields are available in there, then we do not download it from storage.
 The index `Employees/ByFirstAndLastName` used in the above query is not storing any fields, so the documents will be fetched from storage.

 ### Example II - Projecting Stored Fields

-If we create an index that stores `firstName` and `lastName` and it requests only those fields in query, then **the data will come from the index directly**.
+If we create an index that stores `FirstName` and `LastName` and it requests only those fields in query, then **the data will come from the index directly**.

 {CODE-TABS}
 {CODE-TAB:java:Query projections_1_stored@Indexes\Querying\Projections.java /}